logicalclocks/logicalclocks.github.io/docs/user_guides/projects/airflow/airflow.md

     job_name='profiles_fg')
 ```

 When writing the DAG file, you should also add the `access_control` parameter to the DAG configuration.
-The `access_control` parameter specicifies which projects have access to the DAG and which actions the project members can perform on it.
+The `access_control` parameter specifies which projects have access to the DAG and which actions the project members can perform on it.
 If you do not specify the `access_control` option, project members will not be able to see the DAG in the Airflow UI.

 !!! warning "Admin access"
     The `access_control` configuration does not apply to Hopsworks admin users which have full access to all the DAGs even if they are not member of the project.